James-VT/MS3_Halo_Pizza/testing.md

 ```
 nextIngredient.setAttribute('required', 'true');
 ```

 This solved the problem.

 ---

-### Modal failing to open when a user tries to delete a recipe
+### Modal failing to open when a user tries to delete a recipe - FIXED

 While trying to createa a modal to confirm whether a user really wants to delete their recipe, I came across this problem: